palantir/go-java-launcher/README.md

 # StaticLauncherConfig
 # The type of configuration, must be the string "java" or "executable"
 configType: java
-# The version of the configuration format, must be the integer 1 or 2
+# The version of the configuration format, must be the integer 1
 configVersion: 1
 # The main class to be run if running a Java Program
 mainClass: my.package.Main